HenriArno/HenriArno.github.io/_pages/teachingandtalks.md

 - **INSOL Europe Academic Forum (IEAF)**
 October 2024 - Sorrento, Italy
-`Topic` Assisting judges in commercial court with the detection of financially distressed firms through predictive modelling
+`Topic` Assisting judges in commercial court with the detection of financially distressed firms through predictive modeling

 - **Guest lecture: Law and economics**
 February 2024 - Ghent, Belgium
-`Topic` Guest lecture on the detection of financially distressed firms through predictive modelling for students of the Master of Laws in Law and Economics
+`Topic` Guest lecture on the detection of financially distressed firms through predictive modeling for students of the Master of Laws in Law and Economics

 - **Study event organised by the commercial court of Antwerp**
 October 2023 - Antwerp, Belgium
-`Topic` Assisting judges in commercial court with the detection of financially distressed firms through predictive modelling
+`Topic` Assisting judges in commercial court with the detection of financially distressed firms through predictive modeling

 - **Guest lecture: Introduction to artificial intelligence technologies**
 March 2023 - Brussels, Belgium